truera/trulens/docs/trulens_eval/contributing/index.md

 - Add any additional requirements

 ## 🧪 Add Experimental Features

 If you have a crazy idea, make a PR for it!
 Whether if it's the latest research, or what you thought of in the shower, we'd love to see creative ways to improve TruLens.

 ## 📄 Improve Code Quality & Documentation

 We would love your help in making the project cleaner, more robust, and more understandable.
 If you find something confusing, it most likely is for other people as well.
 Help us be better!

-## Standards
+Big parts of the code base currently do not follow the code standards outlined in [Standards index](standards).
+Many good contributions can be made in adapting us to the standards.

+## 👀 Things to be Aware Of

-We try to respect various code, testing, and documentation standards outlined in `trulens_eval/STANDARDS.md`.
+✅ **Standards**: We try to respect various code, testing, and documentation standards outlined in the [Standards index](standards).

+💣 **Tech Debt**: Parts of the code are nuanced in ways should be avoided by new contributors.
+Discussions of these points are welcome to help the project rid itself of these problematic designs.
+See [Tech debt index](techdebt).